CPR-Leftovers/Waddles/README.md

-# wand
+# Waddles

-Wand makes it easy to configure dash, houdini and a media server.
+Waddles makes it easy to configure dash, houdini and a host a AS3 CPPS.

 ## Basic setup